-2.22.
+2.23.
 Avoid unknowingly changing information representation approach midstream.

-Avoid changing from a [Line Items]-based representation approach to a [Member]based representation approach within a report component.
+Avoid changing from a [Line Items]-based representation approach to a [Member]/[Axis]-based representation approach within a report component.
 Consistently apply one approach for the entire report component.

-For example, a significant number of SEC XBRL financial filings represent every balance sheet items using Concepts within a set of [Line Items].
+For example, a significant number of XBRL-based financial filings represent every balance sheet items using Concepts within a set of [Line Items].
 And then the representation approach is changed in order to represent common stock.
-This causes an inability to express roll up computations consistently with all other roll up business rules and indicates a flawed representation approach.
+This change causes an inability to express roll up computations consistently with all other roll up business rules and indicates a flawed representation approach.

 This screen shot below shows changing the representation approach used on the balance sheet where Concepts are used to represent balance sheet items and then the creator switches to using [Member]s to express common stock information.
-This results in a representation which is hard to use and XBRL calculation errors.
+This results in a representation which is unnecessarily harder to use, inferior to an approach where items were used consistently to represent all information, and XBRL calculation errors.